seiteta/seiteta.github.io_old/_posts/2014-12-04-machine-learning-notes.md

 ### Gradient Checking

 Backpropagation is tricky to implement.
-To ensure that everything works fine, we can compute a numerical estimation of the gradient and compare it to the $$\Delta$$ gradient.
+To ensure that everything works fine, we can compute a numerical estimation of the gradient and compare it to the gradient calculated with backpropagation.
 The derivative of the cost function is :

 $$\dfrac{\partial}{\partial\Theta}J(\Theta) \approx \dfrac{J(\Theta + \epsilon) - J(\Theta - \epsilon)}{2\epsilon}$$